SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 First, you need to define, how to open and close the different Pitstop MFDs (aka Black Boxes) in *iRacing*.
 Please supply the bindings you have defined in the "Controls" setup in *iRacing*.

 	togglePitstopFuelMFD: *toggleHotkey*; togglePitstopTyreMFD: *toggleHotkey*

+If the opening of the Pitstop MFD for *iRacing* is requested without specifying which type of MFD is meant (for example by calling the controller action *openPitstopMFD* without specifying the optional argument for the *descriptor* parameter), the MFD for the fuel settings will be opened.

 With the plugin parameter *pitstopCommands:* you can supply a list of the settings, you want to tweak from your hardware controller, when the "Pitstop" mode is active.
 For most settings, you can supply either one binary or two unary controller function to control the setting, depending on the available buttons or dials.
 For *stepped* settings (for example tyre pressure and fuel amount) you can supply an additional argument to define the number of increments you want change in one step.